-The portfolio is developed by the candidates throughout the program and is reviewed and assessed at the completion of the program.
+The portfolio is developed by the candidates throughout the program and is reviewed and assessed during the year-long internship.
 This type of assessment provides for a sustained reflection of candidates' academic work in a systematic way.
 The standards of the education profession are reflected in the standards of this program.
 Through the systematic monitoring of a candidate's progress towards proficiency on established standards throughout the graduate program, learners have an integral and conscious part in the learning process.
 Candidates are given individual responsibility and ownership in the process through the creation of the portfolio.
 Candidates are interactive partners with professors in shaping the learning process.